Mercateo/component-check/README.md

 I will not explain every framework in detail.
 I'll focus on creating components.
 I will not look into [Polymer](https://www.polymer-project.org/) which is very component-oriented, because it doesn't support IE9 which is a requirement for our projects.

 So what is a component?
-Let us keep the definition short and generic and treat them as re-usable and composable pieces of HTML, CSS and/or JavaScript code mostly used for GUI elements.
+Let us keep the definition short and generic and treat them as reusable and composable pieces of HTML, CSS and/or JavaScript code mostly used for GUI elements.

 #Table of contents